azurearchetype/azurearchetype.github.io/_posts/2025-08-02-deployNatGateway-part2.md

 ## What is Azure Bicep?

-Azure Bicep is defined as “a domain-specific language (DSL) designed to simplify the authoring and management of Azure infrastructure-as-code (IaC).
+Azure Bicep is defined as “a domain-specific language (DSL) designed to simplify the authoring and management of Azure via infrastructure-as-code (IaC).
 It provides a more concise and human-readable syntax compared to JSON-based Azure Resource Manager (ARM) templates, making it easier to define and deploy Azure resources like virtual machines, storage accounts, and databases.”
 The syntax of JSON is not friendly as we will see.
 Leveraging Bicep allows you to create code in manner that is methodical and easily understandable.

 ### Transpilative Nature of Bicep